Stanley Ellin: The Specialty of the House

 "The Specialty of the House" gained acclaim on its 1948 publication and decades later still has enthusiasts.
 This "macabre little tale about an unusual restaurant in Manhattan and its lonely patrons" earned the Best First Story Award in the Ellery Queen's Mystery Magazine contest of 1948.
 "Laffler, a gourmet, goes with his assistant for a dinner at an exclusive restaurant.
 The kitchen is what Laffler wants to see – which is a great mistake" because he discovers that the specialty, called lamb Amirstan, is actually made of human flesh.
 Mystery novelist J. Madison Davis agreed that it is "a dish one shouldn't be too curious about lest one become an ingredient."
 A reviewer for The Guardian said the story displays "both a debt to Edgar Allan Poe and an acute understanding of human nature that is the key to the success of his work."

-Cannibalism has been mentioned in several other humorous works, such as the short story "The Two Bottles of Relish" by Lord Dunsany, first published in 1932; the short story "To Serve Man" (1950) by Damon Knight; the story "Pig" (1960) by Roald Dahl; the novel Make Room!
-Make Room!, published in (1966) by Harry Harrison (followed by the film Soylent Green in 1973, based on the book); the novel The Only Good Body's a Dead One (1971) by Tony Kenrick; and 1991's film Delicatessen.
+Cannibalism has been mentioned in several other humorous works, such as the short story "The Two Bottles of Relish" by Lord Dunsany, first published in 1932; the short story "To Serve Man" (1950) by Damon Knight; the story "Pig" (1960) by Roald Dahl; the novel The Only Good Body's a Dead One (1971) by Tony Kenrick; and 1991's film Delicatessen.